awsdocs/amazon-ses-developer-guide/doc-source/sign-up-for-aws.md

   + You can send a maximum of 200 messages per 24\-hour period\.
   + You can send a maximum of one message per second\.

-  For information about moving out of the sandbox, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+  For information about moving out of the sandbox, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.